 Women and children of rural poor families of Pudukottai district of Tamil Nadu.
 Our main focus is on child laborers, widows, young girls, and disabled and old-aged people.

-1. Crèche centers for children:
+1. Evening schools for rural children:

 2. Vocational training for adolescent girls and youth:

 The socio-economic condition of rural women is being uplifted through ISSI’s ongoing vocational training project aimed at providing and improving vocational skills.
 The project empowers women by giving them the necessary skills and knowledge for both getting into the workforce and allowing them to generate income for their families.
 In addition to training on the vocational skill, marketing and entrepreneurial guidance and production unit startup assistance is provided.
 Participants in our programs have been able to secure wage-employment or become self-employed.
 The vocations trained through this program shift along with the changing demands of the local micro-economy.
 Past vocational skills trained in our program include sewing, vermi-composting, nursery raising, and artificial diamond polishing.
 Although the project is implemented with limited local resources, this project is held for 50-60 women per year.
 The project training includes both the practical and theoretical training for 3 to 6 months.
 (Location: Pudukottai and Nagapattinam district).